vippsas/vipps-ecom-api/vipps-ecom-api.md

 ### Regular eCommerce payments

-Payment amounts must be in NOK, be non-zero _and_ larger than 1 NOK (1 NOK = 100 øre).
+Payment amounts must be in NOK, be non-zero *and* larger than 1 NOK (1 NOK = 100 øre).

 Amounts are specified in minor units.
 For Norwegian kroner (NOK) that means 1 kr = 100 øre.
 Example: 499 kr = 49900 øre.

-When you initiate a payment, it will only be _reserved_ until you capture it.
+When you initiate a payment, it will only be *reserved* until you capture it.
-Vipps supports both _reserve capture_ and _direct capture_ payment flows.
+Vipps supports both *reserve capture* and *direct capture* payment flows.

-#### Reserve capture

 **Reserve capture** is the default.
 When you initiate a payment, it will be reserved until you capture it.